JANUARY 13, 2012 BY ZERYEHUN

 What should be done?
-A) Replacing politics of loyalty with politics based on citizenship.
-If there is a genuine desire and commitment for peace what is needed is not trying to maintain Ethiopian sovereignty through the few, politically loyal or co-opted groups or individuals while excluding all anti-government political movements by undermining dissent voices.
+A) Replacing the incumbent’s politics of loyalty with a politics based on citizenship.
+If there is a genuine desire and commitment for peace, what is needed is not trying to maintain Ethiopian sovereignty through the few, politically loyal or co-opted groups or individuals while excluding all anti-government political movements by undermining dissent voices.
 B) Condemning violence by all sides.
-Violent struggle to remove the government cannot be a solution either.
-The TPLF-EPRF has proven that a political change that comes through violence and a victor’s peace hasn’t brought sustainable and inclusive political stability and peace.
+Violent struggle to remove the current government cannot be a solution either.
+Why?
+The TPLF-EPRDF has proven that a political change that comes through violence and a victor’s peace hasn’t brought sustainable and inclusive political stability and peace.
 It is only keeping the cycle of violence.
 C) Political reform, not radical change.
 The world has witnessed that dismantling existing (or undemocratic/empire) states to create new ones rarely led to the establishment of a peaceful and stable (let alone a democratic) political order.
 D) Civil-right protection.
-Often times the state as well as its critics often seek mobilization and legitimacy in the name of groups i.e. ethnic or religious rights.
-While this should be recognised, it is also significant to mobilise the various populations within and outside groups across boundaries toward achieving equal right for all citizens.
+Often times the state as well as its critics often seek mobilization and legitimacy in the name of groups i.e. ethnic or religious groups.
+While this should be recognised, it is also significant to mobilise the various populations within and outside groups, across boundaries towards achieving equal right for all citizens.
 F) Balancing rights with duty.
-Often time the Ethiopian government as well as ethno-nationalists emphasize the right of nations and nationalities without exerting equal effort on their duty, responsibility and commitment to enhancinig the shared and cross-cutting Ethiopian political, social and cultural values.
-There must be a balance between ethnic/religious identity and civil citizenship.
+The Ethiopian government as well as ethno-nationalists emphasize the right of nations and nationalities without exerting equal effort on their duty, responsibility and commitment to enhancinig the shared and cross-cutting Ethiopian political, social and cultural values.
+Nevrthless, there must be a balance between right and duty.

 The ethno-nationalists should stop mimicking their political enemies or acting out of grievances and biased sentiments.
 They should realize that it is not to the interest of regional and national peace and political stability if they are calculating how they can use the Ethiopian constitution instrumentally, with the hidden or open motive of aspiring for a referendum and then a separate state.
-They should execute their responsibility as integral elements of the Ethiopian empire-state and come up with a responsible perspective on how to resolve their legitimate question of equality, liberty, social justice and representation within a reformed and an all-inclusive Ethiopian state.
+They should execute their responsibility and come up with a responsible perspective on how to resolve their legitimate question of equality, liberty, social justice and representation within a reformed and an all-inclusive Ethiopian state.

 Whatever perspective one takes, the fact of the matter is that contrary to the claim of ethno-nationalists, there is no natural (causal) relationship between sharing a language or other cultural attributes and forming a state or any political system.
 Many ethnonationalists wrongly but strategically speak of how their ethnic identity travels down the road of history.
 For example, Oromo-nationalism, like many other ethnic-nationalisms in Ethiopia isn’t prior to but a result of the modern Ethiopian empire-state formation.
 For this reason what matters most is how to reform any state to become a secular and democratic state-system that guarantees human diversity, rule of law, human right, equality and minority rights and all these cannot be achieved though parochial political movement that undermines shared past and future at national, regional and global levels.